 part of our living body.
 Yeshua is contrasting this somewhat miraculous

-aspect of our current lives with the now unimaginable empowerment available
+aspect of our current lives with the now unimaginable primal creative

 to us when we have understood the truth and “dwell in the light.”